| ►► Site guide |

 - Rocamadour,

-Lot (Aquitaine).
-A major mediaeval pilgrimage centre, the old town
+A major medieval pilgrimage centre, the old town

 hanging precariously on the steep rocky side of a valley.